 Miles City is a somewhat small city located in the state of Montana.
 With a population of 8,796 people and six constituent neighborhoods, Miles City is the tenth largest community in Montana.

-The per capita income in Miles City in 2010 was $22,738, which is middle income relative to Montana and the nation.
-This equates to an annual income of $90,952 for a family of four.
+The per capita income in Miles City in 2010 was $23,827, which is upper middle income relative to Montana, and middle income relative to the rest of the US.
+This equates to an annual income of $95,308 for a family of four.
 However, Miles City contains both very wealthy and poor people as well.

 The people who call Miles City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Miles City residents report their race to be White, followed by Native American.
 Important ancestries of people in Miles City include Irish, Norwegian, English, and Scottish.